spookylukey/django-views-the-right-way/source/thepattern.rst

    ]

-Why is this worse than the FBV?

-First of all, **it's barely any shorter**.
+How does this compare?

+On the plus side, it has a certain kind of clarity — it is clear from reading it that ``ExampleView`` will render a template, and it tells us exactly which one.

+On the negative side, however, we should note that **it's barely any shorter** than the FBV.

-CBVs have some massive downsides, which I'll get onto.
+CBVs have some very big downsides, which I'll get onto.
 The major selling point of CBVs is that they are supposed to remove duplication and boilerplate.
 But, we only had 2 lines to begin with, and we still have 2 lines.
 We could just about squeeze it to one long one using